Entrepreneurship Studio Program (ESP)

 Student qualifications

 No technical background beyond HMC's first-year core is needed.
 It is essential to be committed to working in a team, as well as to self-teaching/self-learning new skills.
-(In the "optional essay" part of the application, feel free to share a sentence or two on where entrepreneurial efforts will fit into higher ed - or vice versa - say, in 2030.)
+(In the "optional essay" part of the application, feel free to share a sentence or two on how you think entrepreneurial efforts might fit within higher ed, say, in 2030.)

 Time commitment